luminide/docs/docs/source/tutorial/overview.md

 ## Luminide IDE

 The Luminide IDE is a customized version of the Jupyter IDE hosted in the cloud.
 It includes everything that makes the Jupyter IDE so popular among data scientists, e.g. notebooks, code editing, file browsers.
-But also includes everything you need for model development, e.g. connect to cloud GPUs, run and track experiments, hyperparmater tuning.
+But also includes everything you need for model development, e.g. connect to cloud GPUs, run and track experiments, hyperparameter tuning.
 And since it's all fully integrated, everything is just a click away.

 ```{image} ../images/ide-screenshot.png
 :width: 650